kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 My biggest takeaway from this recent job search is...
 >"WOW...it's REALLY good to have React experience nowadays!!!"

 I do have other skills but having React experience made this the easiest job search I ever went through!

-Web developers have always needed to keep their skills fresh.
-But I was brutally reminded of this during this job hunt.
+However, this job hunt was also brutal reminder of how I always need to keep my skill set current.

 There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.

 <h2>Conclusion</h2>
 But finding time to ramp up on front end web dev skills is the only issue right now.
 There's never been a better time to look for an FE web dev job...particularly if you know React.

 For skilled front developers, looking for a job in 2022 is like picking up gold coins off the street.
-This may just be just a bubble that will pop someday, but it's how things are right now.
+This may be just a bubble that will pop someday (it probably is), but it's how things are right now.